tannewt/wa-law.org/house/2021-22/ENVI/README.md

 ### Thu, Feb 17 at 1:30 pm
 Public Hearing
 * [SB 5042](/bill/2021-22/sb/5042/) - Concerning the effective date of certain actions taken under the growth management act.
 (Remote testimony.)
 * [ESSB 5428](/bill/2021-22/sb/5428/) - Concerning the application of the state environmental policy act to temporary shelters and transitional encampments.
 (Remote testimony.)
+* [SSB 5722](/bill/2021-22/sb/5722/) - Reducing greenhouse gas emissions in buildings.
+(Remote testimony.)
 (If measure is referred to committee.)

 See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.